Cream cheese

 Cream cheese is a soft, usually mild-tasting fresh cheese made from milk and cream.
-Stabilizers such as carob bean gum and carrageenan are often added in industrial production.
+Cream cheese is not naturally matured and is meant to be consumed fresh, so it differs from other soft cheeses, such as Brie and Neufchâtel.
+It is more comparable in taste, texture, and production methods to Boursin and mascarpone.
+Stabilizers, such as carob bean gum and carrageenan, are often added in industrial production.
+It can also come in several flavors.

 The U.S. Food and Drug Administration defines cream cheese as containing at least 33% milk fat with a moisture content of not more than 55%, and a pH range of 4.4 to 4.9.
-Similarly, under Canadian Food and Drug Regulations cream cheese must contain at least 30% milk fat and a maximum of 55% moisture.
+Similarly, under Canadian Food and Drug Regulations, cream cheese must contain at least 30% milk fat and a maximum of 55% moisture.
 In other countries, it is defined differently and may need a considerably higher fat content.

-Cream cheese is not naturally matured and is meant to be consumed fresh, so it differs from other soft cheeses such as brie and Neufchâtel.
-It is more comparable in taste, texture, and production methods to Boursin and mascarpone.
+Cream cheese originated in the United States in the 1870s.